philipce/nifty/README.md

 [![License](https://img.shields.io/hexpm/l/plug.svg)](LICENSE)

-Nifty is a Swift numerical computing library designed to provide common mathematical functions in a performant and easy-to-use way.
+Nifty is a Swift numerical computing library designed to provide a wide range of performant and easy-to-use mathematical tools.

 Nifty is really new and (obviously) not complete.
-The library is constantly expanding--if it doesn't yet have what you need, it will soon!
+The library is constantly expanding—if it doesn't yet have what you need, it will soon!
 So come back later and check Nifty out when it's a little farther along.
-Or, consider contributing!
-Suggestions, submissions, and requests are welcome.
+Or, [consider contributing]()!

 ## Getting Started